orianeido/Voltmeter/README.md

 # Voltmeter
-Voltmeter using Arduino Nano controller, program with C++.
+Voltmeter using Arduino Nano controller, programed in C++.
-A fun summer project I made, including the desgin of the incluser and all of the wiring inside.
+A fun summer project I made, all the design of the incluser, the wiring of the compoments and code writing was done by me.
+I made a video to demonstarte the unit running and added some photos and schematic from the desing and the building process.
-I made a nice video to demonstarte the unit running and included some photos and schematic from the desing, hope you find it nice and enjoy.
+hope you find it nice and useful, enjoy!

 ![_DSC3554](https://user-images.githubusercontent.com/8725819/185789501-dc657011-edd3-43fe-a98c-13cb5040c4e4.JPG)